MereldeLeur/MereldeLeur-NaSch-and-NaSch-IDM-Traffic-Flow-Simulations/README.md

 ---

+## Description of the Code

+The simulation pipeline consists of three main phases:

+### 1. **NaSch Simulation**
+- Simulates a ring road with varying numbers of cars (densities).
+- Each vehicle follows the NaSch rules: acceleration, slowing due to distance, random braking, and movement.
+- Each car’s position is saved per time step in a CSV.

+### 2. **Velocity Computation**
+- From saved position data, per-step velocities are computed.
+- Handles wrap-around cases (circular track).

+### 3. **Analysis & Plots**
+- Global average speed and flow per density.
+- Loop times: how long a car takes to make one full circle.
+- Delay: time over mean required by a car to finish a lap.
+- Avalanche: sequences of delays interpreted as "traffic jams".
+- Plots showing relationships and critical thresholds (e.g., density where flow peaks).

+The same structure is followed for the NaSch + IDM model, with additional heterogeneity:
+- Each car is assigned a random type: risk-averse, normal, or risk-seeking.
+- These affect their headway, max speed, and braking probability.

+All results are saved in folders, and graphs are reproducible.

+---

 ## Citation

 If you use this code, please cite:

 > de Leur, M. J. M. (2025). _Timeliness Criticality in Supply Chains_.
 MSc Finance Thesis.
 Vrije Universiteit Amsterdam.

-This repository builds on the following foundational models:
+Also cite the models used:

 - Nagel, K., & Schreckenberg, M. (1992).
 A cellular automaton model for freeway traffic. *Journal de Physique I*, 2(12), 2221–2229. https://doi.org/10.1051/jp1:1992277
 - Tian, J., Jiang, R., Li, G., Treiber, M., Jia, B., & Zhu, C. (2016).
-Improved 2D intelligent driver model in the framework of three-phase traffic theory simulating synchronized flow and concave growth pattern of traffic oscillations. *Transportation Research Part F: Traffic Psychology and Behaviour*, 41, 55–65. https://doi.org/10.1016/j.trf.2016.06.005
+Improved 2D intelligent driver model... *Transportation Research Part F*, 41, 55–65. https://doi.org/10.1016/j.trf.2016.06.005

 ---

 ## Contact